 Carbon offsetting is a way for individuals and businesses to balance out their greenhouse gas emissions by allocating funds to emission reduction programs.
 For example, if your flight emits 4.14 tonnes of CO2, you can balance out these emissions by purchasing 4.14 tonnes of carbon credits from carbon offset programs which work on avoiding or absorbing CO2 emissions, such as renewable energy initiatives.

-Being carbon neutral involves calculating our climate-damaging carbon emissions, avoiding, reducing and seeking a less carbon-intensive alternative where possible, and then balancing the remaining emissions through carbon offsetting activity.
-Intrepid follows a project plan which describes the activities and milestones necessary to keep us carbon neutral year after year.
+Having carbon neutral offices and carbon offset trips involves calculating our climate-damaging carbon emissions, avoiding, reducing and seeking a less carbon-intensive alternative where possible, and then balancing the remaining emissions through carbon offsetting activity.
+Intrepid follows a project plan which describes the activities and milestones necessary to keep .us carbon neutral year after year.

 We initially conducted detailed assessments of the carbon emissions generated by 38 of our most popular trips around the world.
 With so many trip components potentially emitting greenhouse gases, we had to define clear boundaries of what we would assess and subsequently offset.
 We decided to concentrate on the main emissions – these being transport, accommodation and waste.